Market Review: Open

 - recommend possible changes to the National Electricity Rules (NER) and other regulatory instruments (if required) to support frameworks that are fit-for-purpose and promote the timely and efficient delivery of transmission services.

-The Review will follow a two-stage process:
+The Review will follow a three-stage process:

 Stage 1: identify and test issues associated with the frameworks for planning, funding and delivering major transmission projects.